+Let’s talk about types of e-commerce business models.
 Due to the explosion of e-commerce, the shopping habits of consumers have been fundamentally changed over the past few years.
-To put it simply, e-commerce has changed the way people do business and shop on a global scale.
+To put it simply, e-commerce is changing the way people do business and shop on a global scale.
 It just makes people more reliant on digital transactions.
-E-Commerce has changed the way the market operates, making it easier for businesses and individuals to buy and sell products without a geographic limitation.
+E-Commerce simply transforms the way the market operates, making it easier for businesses and individuals to buy and sell products without a geographic limitation.

 Global e-commerce sales and statistics

 With people significantly relying on online shopping — global e-commerce sales hit over $3.5 trillion in 2019.
-It is estimated that online retailing will take over a larger segment of the retail market in the future.
-To be more specific, retail e-commerce sales worldwide are expected to reach over $6.5 trillion in 2022.
+The fact is, online retailing will take over a larger segment of the retail market in the future.
+To be more specific, retail e-commerce sales worldwide should reach over $6.5 trillion in 2022.

 If these numbers seem attractive to you, and you are thinking about setting up an e-commerce business, then keep reading.
 In this article, we are going to take a closer look at the different types of e-commerce businesses, both by business and revenue model – and help you gain a better understating of how the entire e-commerce market operates.